SisirBhandari/Climate-Data/README.md

 # Climate-Data
+it shows the data analysis and a report of climate change induced disasters in South Asia using the r-markdown.

 The rmarkdown package is used to show the climate induced disasters impact in South Asia.
 The repository contains a R markdown file and a Data folder.